Higher order multipoint flux mixed finite element methods on quadrilaterals and hexahedra

 \section{Numerical results.}

-In this section we present several numerical experiments on quadrilateral and hexahedral grids that validate the theoretical results in the previous sections.
-We used deal.II finite element library \cite{dealII85} for the implementation of the methods.
-In the first example we test the method on a sequence of meshes obtained by a uniform isotropic refinement of an initial quadrilateral mesh.
+In this section we present numerical experiments on quadrilateral and hexahedral grids that validate the theoretical results in the previous sections. {\blue The method has been implemented in the finite element library deal.II \cite{dealii}.
+The code is available in the deal.II code gallery \cite{hMFMFE_code}}.
+In the first example we test the method on a sequence of meshes obtained by a uniform isotropic refinement of {an initial quadrilateral partition of the unit square}.
 The boundary conditions are chosen to be of Dirichlet type for simplicity.
 The test case is constructed with the full permeability tensor coefficient

 and the analytical solution